 In the past, there has been one Individual Award ($60,000), one Group Award ($90,000) and one Facilitator's Prize ($25,000).

-Since 2020, the number of Sidney Myer Performing Arts Awards recipients has been expanded to eight (three Individual Awards, three Group Awards and two Facilitator's Prizes, each worth $25,000).
-Winners come from every Australian state and territory.
+Since 2020, the number of Sidney Myer Performing Arts Awards recipients has been expanded to eight (three Individual Awards, three Group Awards and two Facilitator's Prizes, each worth $25,000), with winners drawn from around Australia.

 At a time of devastation and isolation for many, the Sidney Myer Performing Arts Awards recognise the essential role of arts and culture in affirming our sense of belonging and lifting our community spirit as a nation.

 The Sidney Myer Performing Arts Awards are announced and presented early each year for the preceding year.
 The Awards are decided on a national basis and each nomination is considered by a Judging Committee.
 While past achievement is recognised, consideration is also given to the potential of an individual or group to continue their contribution to Australian society through the performing arts into the future.
 Nominations for the Awards are generally open in September and October each year.

 A full list of past award winners can be found on the Sidney Myer Performing Arts Awards Wikipedia

 2019 Winners Sidney Myer Performing Arts AwardsThe winners for the 2019 Sidney Myer Performing Arts Awards are:

 - Facilitator’s Prize: Richard Watts